arrangabriel/IT1901-project-gr23/docs/release2/README.md

 # Release 2

 For release 2 we inteded to expand the MVP from the first release with new features and to improve the quality of the existing code.
 We have also expanded the test package with more tests and implemented testing of the ui.
+The project is still modular and consist of a full three-lair architecture.

 ## New features

 For this release we implemented a lot of new features.
-This includes the ability to sort the enteries saved on the start page list view by sorting the entries on the start page list view.
-We also added the ability to complete the add new session page to be fully operational.
-Its also possible to show saved entries on the start page and delete entries on the start page.
+This includes the ability to sort the sessions(enteries) saved on the start page list view.
+They can be sorted by date, duration or title.
+We also added the ability to complete the add new session page to handle more data.
+It is also possible to view older sessions (enteries) from the start page and individual sessions(entries) can be deleted.

 ## Code improvements
-- Build structure in backend and changed the implementation in localpresistency.
+The LogEntry class is changed to implement a builder pattern.
+This is because the old code was messy with a lot of inputs and long code lines.
+With this new builder pattern the logEntry object can be created with just the necessary inputs and the optional can be left out completly when creating an object.
+This also changed the code structure in the Localpresistency class and in EntryManager.
+The core module was also expanded to handle more inputs.
+In general the code has been changed to achiev a higher level of quality.

 - Changed switching scenes method.

-## New implementation
+## New project plugins
 - Spotbugs
 - Checkstyle
 - Jacoco